 \subsection{Anytime Performances}

-This section studies the speed of convergence for both $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ on either two-agent or many-agent domains.
-For the sake of compleness, we also reported the performances of the state-of-the-art algorithms for Dec-POMDPs, FB-HSVI, as well as reinforcement learning approaches, A2C and IQL.
+This section studies the speed of convergence for both $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ on two-agent as well as many-agent domains.
+For the sake of completeness, we also reported the performance of the state-of-the-art algorithm for Dec-POMDPs, FB-HSVI, as well as reinforcement learning approaches, A2C and IQL.

 \paragraph{Two-Agent Domains.} Figure \ref{fig:anytime_mars} shows both $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ converge towards the best-known values for the two-agent mars problem at planning horizons $\ell=20$ and $\ell=40$.
 It is worth noticing that at planning horizons $\ell=20$ and $\ell=40$, $o$SARSA$^\mathtt{seq}$ exhibits a faster convergence rate than $o$SARSA$^\mathtt{sim}$.
 Non-surprisingly, reinforcement learning approaches, A2C and IQL, stabilized at local optima, far away from the best-known values.
 This is not surprising because these algorithms are not geared to find an optimal solution, unless the problem is weakly coupled, \eg two-agent recycling problem.
 In contrast, $o$SARSA$^\mathtt{seq}$ and $o$SARSA$^\mathtt{sim}$ are global methods capable of finding optimal solution asymptotically.
-When the resources available are enough, \eg time budget, they will eventually find an optimal solution.
-When, instead, the resources are scared, they may fail to find an optimal solution.
-A surprising effect in the anytime performance is that the modified policy-improvement rule with the metaheuristic does not seem to affect negatively the overall performance of neither $o$SARSA$^\mathtt{seq}$ nor $o$SARSA$^\mathtt{sim}$.
-To gain a better understand this insight we refer the reader to our ablation study.
+When the available resources are enough, \eg time budget, they will eventually find an optimal solution.
+When, instead, the resources are scarce, they may fail to find an optimal solution.
+A surprising effect in the anytime performance is that the modified policy-improvement rule with the metaheuristic does not seem to negatively affect the overall performance of neither $o$SARSA$^\mathtt{seq}$ nor $o$SARSA$^\mathtt{sim}$.
+To gain a better understanding on this insight, we refer the reader to our ablation study.